In this post, we’ll discuss the 10 best types of boots for guys and share ideas for a perfect three-boot collection.

 #1-2: The Work Boot / Service Boot

-The dressy work boot is a great first boot for anyone.
+The dressy work boot or service boot is a great first boot for anyone.
 I say “dress” work boot because, while this type of boot is styled after a work boot, it’s not necessarily meant to be used for manual labor.

-Just like many types of boots (and other fashion-related products, such as jeans), the dress work boot is a descendent of utility – in this case, intensive manual labor and military training/service (and combat).
+Just like many types of boots (and other fashion-related products, such as jeans), the work and service boots are products of utility – in this case, intensive manual labor and military training/service (and combat).

-While these boots could take a beating, I think they’re best used to create stylish outfits with rugged, masculine vibes – and they’re perfect for that.
+While these boots could take a beating, these days they’re mostly used to create stylish outfits with rugged, masculine vibes – and they’re perfect for that.

 Simply put, these boots are handsome.
 Personally, I think this dark brown color is a great first choicer most guys, although black is a good option if you wear a lot of black, white and grey.

 Dress work boots look awesome with jeans (pretty much any wash), chinos and even trousers if done correctly.

 But I’d probably avoid this type of boot in business casual settings, and they should definitely be avoided during formal settings.